twentyOne2x/attnmarkets/docs/protocol-design/devnet-setup.md

   can top up the deployer, —complete their CAPTCHA flow with `J4PNQ4BgbM5pJs8gkvfoDufaKQe8QdWZ9afTJLAGPZns` as the address.
 - Closing unused token accounts and demo mints returns rent (~0.002 SOL each).
-That’s helpful for cleanup but not a substitute for buffer funding.
+That’s helpful for cleanup but not a substitute for buffer financing.

 Document any new program IDs, mints, or vault PDAs here as the devnet environment evolves.